avisin27/avyay-platform/README.md

 | 📑 Pagination     | For large lists like reflections or feedback    |
 | 🧹 Obsolete Data  | Toggle in UI to view/hide soft-deleted entries  |

 ---

-### 🌱 Vision

-**Avyay Reflects** isn’t just another edtech tool — it’s a quiet revolution in how we approach learning.
-By replacing rote recitation with thoughtful reflection and feedback, we give students the space to **think**, not just remember.

-This project merges aesthetics, minimalism, and engineering rigor into a product that aligns with slow learning and modern values — **empathy, mindfulness, and mastery.**

----